 You could also use this type of events to collect feedback on your own leadership skills that you could later use to reflect on how you come across as a leader and spot areas for development.
 Zoom polls or Google forms allow for feedback collection and sorting.

-If you’d like to build your management skills under the guidance of our expert tutors, you may be interested in our flexible, 30-hour Certificate in Leadership in ELT.
-Find out here how this 100% online course can help you to take your career to the next level.
+Or, if you’d like to build your management skills, you may be interested in our 30-hour online Certificate in Leadership in ELT.
+Find out how this 100% online course can help you to take your career to the next level.